 Large-scale use of it to treat malaria began around 1850.

-Today it is one of the WHO most essential medicines and has saved countless lives over the years.
+Today it is one of the WHO's most essential medicines and has saved countless lives.

 36. The modern frameless parachute - 1783

-Despite there being various examples of earlier designs, it is widely accepted that modern, frameless, parachutes were invented by Louis-Sébastien Lenormand.
+Despite various examples of earlier designs, it is widely accepted that Louis-Sébastien Lenormand invented modern, frameless parachutes.